smyrgeorge/actor4k/README.md

 However, you can already use it with the `STATIC` cluster node management without any issues.
 We are already planning to use it in production in the very near future.

+## Key concepts

+- Using the `SWIM` gossip protocol for node/network discovery and low level communication.
+- Using `gRPC` for the necessary communications from one node to another.
+- Using the `raft` consensus algorithm for (only for `DYNAMIC` node management):
+    - `leader election`: the leader is responsible to manage the cluster state (add/remove nodes)
+    - `maintain cluster state`: replicate the cluster state across the nodes of the network

 ## Let's create an Actor!

 ```kotlin